ethanweber/IncidentsDataset/README.md

 # Obtain the data

-> Please contact incidentsdataset@googlegroups.com to obtain the data.
+> Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSe1XEHEXe0DskkKWCpCVzho8H7RTIBDEVh3P16NtIjJEsm2ZQ/viewform) and then email/notify incidentsdataset@googlegroups.com to request the data.

 The data structure is in JSON with URLs and labels.
 The files are in the following form: